Pierre Gaultier de Varennes, sieur de La Vérendrye: Afterwards

 From 1744 to 1746 Nicolas-Joseph de Noyelles de Fleurimont held the command of poste du Nord, but accomplished little.
-After the elder La Verendrye's death, the new governor Jonquière forced his sons out of their father's patrimony.
+After the elder La Vérendrye's death, the new governor Jonquière forced his sons out of their father's patrimony.

 Control of the west was given to Jacques Legardeur de Saint-Pierre (1750–53).
 He built Fort La Jonquière somewhere on the Saskatchewan, but failed in an attempt to ascend that river.
 He was followed by Louis de la Corne, Chevalier de la Corne (1753-1756).
 He built Fort de la Corne on the Saskatchewan.
 In 1756 the western command was given to Pierre's son Louis-Joseph Gaultier de La Vérendrye, but he was unable to travel to the west.
 During the French and Indian War (1754-1763), the North American front of the Seven Years' War, the French gradually abandoned the western posts.
 With France's defeat, the British took control of New France territory east of the Mississippi River.